Clash of Empires: The Battle of Issus 333 BC

 Plus, Combat Rating (CR) to Fighting Bonus (FB) (conversion dependent upon number of units).

-Plus, Battle Bonus calculation and Double Bonus if applicable.
+Plus, Battle Bonus calculation determined by Army Type and FB.

 Plus, Advantage Dice (representing a numerical, tactical or other special advantage)